4ydan/KasaWiFiPlug/README.rst

 Installing
 ----------
 First of all make sure you have downloaded "KASA" on your mobile device and the plug is connected with your network.
-Write your device ip in "config.ini", your default port should be 9999 and then you should be ready to go
+Write your device ip in "kasa.py", your default port should be 9999 and then you should be ready to go

 if you are missing permissions running kasa.py dont forget to:
 <chmod u+x main.py>